Eating Chickpeas (Chana) During Pregnancy

 4. Brain Development

-Chickpeas comprise of choline, i.e. a micronutrient that aids in brain development and building healthy nerves.
-When you munch on during pregnancy will help develop the foetal brain and spinal cord.
+Chickpeas comprise of choline, a micronutrient that aids in brain development and building healthy nerves.
+The chickpeas that you munch on during pregnancy will help develop the foetal brain and spinal cord.
 A 100-gram serving of chickpeas contains 43 grams of choline.
 What could be better than that?

-5. Overall Foetus Health
+5. Overall Foetal Health

-Effects of Eating Chana during Pregnancy
+Side Effects of Eating Chana During Pregnancy

 How to Cook Chickpeas?